IN THIS ARTICLE

 Slide Background Video

 You can set a background video for your slide here.
 Only MP4 format is allowed, as it's supported in all major browsers.
+We recommend optimizing your video as much as possible, aiming for a maximum 4-5MB file size for the optimal loading speed.

 The transparency of your video.